oasis-sharp/SSBU-rewritten/README.md

 ## CHANGELOG

 The changelogs of each character and element will be saved in the changelog folder.
-Please note any changes in the "planned changes" or "in progress" sections are subject to change as things such as technical capability and balance come into play
+Please note any changes in the "planned changes" or "in progress" sections are subject to change as things such as technical capability and balance come into play.

+I'll make a google doc compiling the changes if people find this system hard to read, but its much easier for me to manage individual markdown files.

 ## INSTALLING

-Install like any other mod but keep in mind this requires smashline and libnro installed, and is untested with other mods of a similar type.
-Should generally work with skin mods though, including wifi-unsafe mods (this may be subject to change)
+Requires **libsmashline_hook.nro** and **libnro_hook.nro**.
+Install like any other mod, can be toggled in the build in arc mod manager.

 ## CHARACTERS

 - Inkling (95% complete)
-- Wolf (10% complete)
+- Wolf (40% complete)
 - Pichu (0% complete)
 - Greninja (5% complete)
 - ???